How to Handle Guest Complaints

 • Failure to read the advertisement properly

-Assessing the Severity of Issues
+Assessing the Severity of an Issue

 Complaints are classified according to the impact they have on the guest stay and the disruption caused.

-Minor severity
+Minor

 Small inconveniences that do not impact the usability of the property or the overall stay.

-Examples: not enough cutlery; worn furniture; non-essential appliances not working (toaster, coffee machine).
+Examples: not enough cutlery, worn furniture, non-essential appliances not working (toaster, coffee machine).

-Moderate severity
+Moderate

 Issues that affect comfort or parts of the property's functionality, but the stay can continue.